-Pseudogout can cause sudden attacks of joint pain, swelling, and warmth.
+Pseudogout can cause sudden attacks of pain, swelling, warmth, and difficulty using the affected joint.
 An attack can last for days or even weeks.
 The knee is affected in over 50 percent of patients with pseudogout; however, the disorder can also affect the ankles, feet, shoulders, elbows, wrists, or hands.
-(See "Clinical manifestations and diagnosis of calcium pyrophosphate crystal deposition disease".)
+(See "Clinical manifestations and diagnosis of calcium pyrophosphate crystal deposition (CPPD) disease".)

 PSEUDOGOUT CAUSES AND RISK FACTORS

-Pseudogout develops in some people in response to the presence of calcium pyrophosphate dihydrate (CPPD) crystals in the joints.
-The crystals first develop in the joint cartilage and eventually move to the lining of the joint (also called the synovium) or into the joint fluid where they cause inflammation; this causes pain and swelling.
-In most people with pseudogout, it is not known exactly why CPPD crystals form in the joints.
-(See "Pathogenesis and etiology of calcium pyrophosphate crystal deposition disease".)
+Pseudogout develops in some people in response to the presence of calcium pyrophosphate dihydrate (CPP) crystals in the joints.
+The crystals first develop in the joint cartilage and eventually move to the lining of the joint (also called the synovium) or into the joint fluid where they cause inflammation; this causes pain, swelling, and disability in the affected joint.
+In most people with pseudogout, it is not known exactly why CPP crystals form and deposit in the joints.
+(See "Pathogenesis and etiology of calcium pyrophosphate crystal deposition (CPPD) disease".)

-Some people, particularly older adults, have CPPD crystals in their joints (chondrocalcinosis) but never experience symptoms of pseudogout.
+Some people, particularly older adults, have CPP crystals in their joints (chondrocalcinosis) but never experience symptoms of pseudogout.
 Up to 50 percent of people age 90 have chondrocalcinosis.

-In addition to older age, there are several other factors that increase the risk of accumulating CPPD crystals in the joints, including:
+In addition to older age, there are several other factors that increase the risk of accumulating CPP crystals in the joints, including:

-Joint trauma — People who have previously experienced a significant injury to or surgery on a joint have an increased risk of developing CPPD crystal deposits.
+Joint trauma — People who have previously experienced a significant injury to or surgery on a joint have an increased risk of developing CPP crystal deposits.

-Genetics — People can inherit a predisposition to CPPD crystal deposition (called "familial chondrocalcinosis"); these people are more likely to develop pseudogout or other features of calcium pyrophosphate crystal deposition disease earlier in life.
+Genetics — People can inherit a predisposition to CPP crystal deposition (called "familial chondrocalcinosis"); these people are more likely to develop pseudogout or other features of calcium pyrophosphate crystal deposition (CPPD) disease earlier in life.

-Excess iron — People with a genetic disorder called hemochromatosis, which causes the body to store excess iron, are at an increased risk of developing CPPD crystal deposits.
-(See "Patient information: Hemochromatosis (hereditary iron overload) (Beyond the Basics)".)
+Excess iron — People with a genetic disorder called hemochromatosis, which causes the body to store excess iron, are at an increased risk of developing CPP crystal deposits.
+(See "Patient education: Hemochromatosis (hereditary iron overload) (Beyond the Basics)".)

 A healthcare provider can confirm or rule out a diagnosis of pseudogout by performing an examination and tests.
-In many patients, a sample of joint fluid is obtained in order to determine whether CPPD crystals are present and to exclude arthritis due to other causes, such as gout or joint infection.
+In many patients, a sample of joint fluid is obtained in order to determine whether calcium pyrophosphate dihydrate (CPP) crystals are present and to exclude arthritis due to other causes, such as gout or joint infection.

 Synovial fluid analysis — Synovial (joint) fluid is obtained under sterile conditions through a needle inserted into the affected joint.
-The fluid is then analyzed to determine if CPPD crystals or infection are present.
-The presence of CPPD crystals in a patient with joint pain and inflammation suggests pseudogout, whereas urate crystals suggest gout.
+The fluid is then analyzed to determine if CPP crystals or infection are present.
+The presence of CPP crystals in a patient with joint pain and inflammation suggests pseudogout, whereas urate crystals suggest gout.

-Imaging (x-rays) — A healthcare provider may examine the painful joint(s) by taking x-rays.
+Imaging (X-rays) — A healthcare provider may examine the painful joint(s) or other frequently involved joints by taking X-rays.
 This can reveal calcium-containing crystal deposits in the cartilage, a condition known as chondrocalcinosis.

-CPPD crystal deposition disease can lead to rapidly progressing osteoarthritis, caused by wearing down of the joint cartilage, bone cysts or spurs, and even fractures.
+Calcium pyrophosphate crystal deposition (CPPD) disease can lead to rapidly progressing osteoarthritis, caused by wearing down of the joint cartilage, bone cysts or spurs, and even fractures.
 These changes may occur in joints not usually involved in osteoarthritis, such as the knuckles and wrists.

-There is no treatment that can completely remove or prevent the formation of calcium pyrophosphate dihydrate (CPPD) crystals.
+There is no treatment that can completely remove or prevent the formation of calcium pyrophosphate dihydrate (CPP) crystals.
 However, the joint pain and swelling generally resolve with treatment, including the following:

 Joint aspiration and/or injection — A clinician may insert a needle into the affected joint to remove the fluid and crystals that have accumulated.
 This can help to relieve pressure and pain.
 An injection of glucocorticoids (steroids) into the joint may relieve the associated joint inflammation.

 Oral medications — Joint aspiration or injection is usually preferred when one or two joints are affected but may not be recommended if more than two joints are affected.
-In this case, an oral medication (NSAIDS, oral glucocorticoids, colchicine) may be preferred.
+In this case, an oral medication, such as a nonsteroidal antiinflammatory drug (NSAID), oral glucocorticoids, or colchicine, may be preferred.

-Taking an NSAID such as ibuprofen (Advil®, Motrin®), indomethacin (Indocin®), or naproxen (Aleve®, Naprosyn®) can help to relieve symptoms of pain and inflammation.
+Taking an NSAID such as ibuprofen (Advil, Motrin), indomethacin (Indocin), or naproxen (Aleve, Naprosyn) can help to relieve symptoms of pain and inflammation.
 Prescription-strength tablets (as opposed to over-the-counter tablets) may make it more convenient to take the relatively high doses of NSAIDs that are needed to control an attack.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 Joint immobilization — Patients may be advised to avoid weight bearing (walking or running if the legs or feet are involved), to avoid excessive movement, and to limit activity for a period of time to minimize pain and swelling.
 In some cases, a temporary splint will be recommended to limit joint movement.

 For patients who experience frequent episodes of pseudogout, a healthcare provider may prescribe daily colchicine.
 Use of this medication, which is also often used to treat or prevent gout, can reduce the number of pseudogout attacks.
 The benefits and risks of preventive therapy should be discussed with a healthcare provider.
-The cost of prophylactic use of colchicine may be an issue for many patients and their clinicians.
-The manufacturer offers a program to defray the cost for eligible patients (ColCrys prescription assistance program [PAP] application available at: www.needymeds.org [Accessed on March 14, 2012]).
-(See "Patient information: Gout (Beyond the Basics)".)
+The cost of prophylactic use of colchicine has been an issue for many patients and their clinicians since 2010.
+The availability of generic colchicine preparations since early 2015 may alleviate this concern, but the impact of this action remains uncertain.
+One manufacturer of colchicine offers a program to defray the cost for eligible patients (ColCrys prescription assistance program [PAP] application available at: www.needymeds.org [Accessed on May 1, 2015]).
+(See "Patient education: Gout (Beyond the Basics)".)

-- Pseudogout is a form of arthritis that develops in people with deposits of calcium pyrophosphate crystals in joints.
+●Pseudogout is a form of arthritis that develops in people with deposits of calcium pyrophosphate (CPP) crystals in joints.

-- The treatment of pseudogout is aimed at the relief of symptoms.
+●The treatment of pseudogout is aimed at the relief of symptoms.
 This may include nonsteroidal antiinflammatory drugs (NSAIDs) to treat inflammation, the removal of fluid and/or injection of steroids in the joint to alleviate pressure and reduce inflammation, and/or immobilization (rest) of the affected joint.
-If the pseudogout is caused by a separate disorder, treating that condition may be necessary to prevent complications of the related disease; this may not affect the course of pseudogout.
+If the pseudogout is caused by a separate disorder, treating that condition may be necessary to prevent complications of the related disease; this may, however, not affect the course of pseudogout.
 (See 'Pseudogout treatment' above.)